jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Improvement: The recovery service now uses the insert time of the tuples
 - Improvement: Renamed node states to outdated and ready
 - Improvement: BBoxDB uses now the server JVM
+- Improvement: Improved parameter handling of the OSM data converter
 - Bugfix: The checkpoint thread was waiting forever for flushed events
 - Bugfix: Don't include the content of the conf/ directory in the jar